maxzheng/great-life-guide/README.md

 Being happy and doing great things are distinct goals, but both are necessary to sustain and achieve your full potential over a life time.
-Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions with a happiness core, while the steps for doing great things is focusing all that light into a single point with high intensity on your goals.
+Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions from a happiness core, while the steps for doing great things is focusing all that light into a single point with high intensity on your goals.
 With both set of steps, like the sun, you are self-sustaining and super powerful, therefore you can accomplish anything you set your mind to and absolutely nothing can stop you.